eembc/energyrunner/README.md

 The first line in the User Console indicates the temporary directory and root used by the framework.
 See below for notes on customizing this.

 Take note of the directory (in red) in the center of the screen.
 This is a work directory that has been created.
-Unzip the `ulp-mlperf.zip` file into that directory to create the following tree structure.
+Unzip the `dummyfiles_ulp-mlperf.zip` file into that directory to create the following tree structure.
 Note these files are bogus random binary data and are provided for testing `kws01`.
 Since the framework determines where to look for input files based on the model response from the DUT, you can rename this to match whatever NN you are targeting.

 ![Figure 2.
 Input file directory](img/input-folder.png)